 Mr HUNKO (Germany)* – Today we are discussing the need for a political solution to the crisis in Catalonia.
 The title of the debate reflects the fact that we must use political means – that is, talking – to find a solution, and it is good that we are making a start in that direction by discussing the situation.

 This year, Spain celebrates its 40th anniversary of membership of Council of Europe, which it joined in 1977.
 It acceded to the European Convention on Human Rights in 1978.
 The Spanish constitution was adopted in 1978 and accession negotiations started with the European Union.
 Despite all the problems, given the repercussions of the economic and financial crisis, those 40 years are considered successful, with development that only a few optimists could have imagined in 1977.
 People in Catalonia have had a share in that political and economic progress, so my hearty congratulations to all Spaniards.

-Mr President, I would like to inform you that on 1 October 2017, I observed the controversial vote as part of an international observation mission.
+Mr President, I would like to inform you that on 1 October 2017 I observed the controversial vote in Catalonia as part of an international parliamentary delegation.
 It was not an official election observation mission, such as those that the Council of Europe and the OSCE engage in, and neither did the Catalan authorities declare it as such.
-I can therefore say nothing about the referendum’s legitimacy, legality or significance, but I can give a first-hand account.
+It can therefore say nothing about the referendum's legitimacy, legality or significance.

 Some 400 polling stations were stormed by the Guardia Civil to confiscate the ballot boxes.
 I witnessed such a storming in a school in the immediate vicinity of the Sagrada Familia in Barcelona.
 I saw rubber bullets used against peaceful demonstrators and I was there when the wounded were taken away in ambulances.
 The use of rubber bullets against peaceful demonstrators is totally unacceptable.
 In several European countries, the weapons are rightly banned or not used on demonstrators because they can lead to serious injury.
 Indeed, Catalonia has banned rubber bullets.